Cercis canadensis

 Cultivar ‘Forest Pansy’ has distinctive reddish purple leaves, but puts on more of a muted show when in flower.
 Several are in the Knight Management Center (which opened spring 2011), in the walkway between the MBA Class of 1998 building and the Patterson building.
 They were part of the original landscaping of the Serra Street Complex at that location.

+See rosy-magenta-flowered C. canadensis var. texensis ‘Oklahoma’ strewn around the Torrey pines on the east edge of Schwab Residential Center, opposite Manzanita Field; two are in the courtyard of Central Energy Facility.
 Almost three dozen white-flowered C. canadensis var. texensis ‘Texas White’ are scattered along the east side of Roth Way Garage and the north face of Anderson Collection.
+A pair of C. canadensis ‘Alba’, another white-flowered redbud, is between the Bookstore and Post Office, among the Modesto ashes.

 Name derivation: Cercis – Greek name kerkis, probably for a poplar, but also applied to C. siliquastrum, which through confusion between Judas and Judaea, is now traditionally the tree on which Judas hanged himself; canadensis – of Canada. – William T. Stearn, Stearn’s Dictionary of Plant Names for Gardeners, Portland, OR.: Timber Press, 1996.